 To apply for one of these benefits, go to http://www.benefits.va.gov/gibill/apply.asp and click on apply online to be directed to the Veterans On-Line Application (VONAPP).

 Complete and submit the application online.
 Once the VA receives and processes your application you will receive a letter in the mail from the VA regarding your benefits.
 Please bring a copy of the letter to Erica Gelo, Assistant Registrar, and VA Certifying Official in the Records and Registration Office (RM 128).
 The information from the letter is used to complete the certification each semester.

 Military Transcripts and Credits

-Fond du Lac Tribal and Community College accepts military credits.
-Military transcripts can be requested through Joint Services Transcript (JST) at https://jst.doded.mil/smart/welcome.do.
+Fond du Lac Tribal and Community College accept military credits.
+Military transcripts can be requested through the Joint Services Transcript (JST) at https://jst.doded.mil/smart/welcome.do.